Yale-BIM/f21-assignments/assignment-1/README.md

     Then run your virtual_camera.py and look_at_target.py nodes.
 You should now see the target moving in front of the robot at a shorter distance of 0.3 meters.

-    a.
-As the robot tries to follow the close target, record a ROS bag called `assignment1_part4.bag` (as in Part III) with all of the information from your ROS system:
+    - As the robot tries to follow the close target, record a ROS bag called `assignment1_part4.bag` (as in Part III) with all of the information from your ROS system:

         ```bash